enormandeau/stacks_workflow/README.md

 ### Prepare a file named `sample_information.csv`

-Use the same format found in the `example_sample_information.csv` file in the `01-info_files` folder.
+Use the same format found in the `example_sample_information.csv` file located in the `01-info_files` folder.

 Save this file in the `01-info_files` folder and name it exactly `sample_information.csv`.

-The `sample_information.csv` file will be used to extract the samples and rename the extracted sample files automatically.
+This file will be used to extract the samples and rename the extracted sample files automatically.

-The first column **MUST** contain the **EXACT** name of the data file for the lane of each sample.
+The first column **MUST** contain the **EXACT** name of the data file for the lane/chip of each sample.

 **Notes**: